Skip to main content

 This docImplemented asStatus

-Members (skill files)docs/members/<name>/SKILL.md✅ Shipped
+Members (skill files)skills/<name>/SKILL.md✅ Shipped

 Member subagent specs (tools, permissions)src/members/MemberRegistry.ts✅ v2.0.0